ashwath-tech/Open-Source-Agent/README.md

-# 🧠 Agentic RAG Pipeline with LangGraph & FastAPI
+# Agentic RAG Pipeline with LangGraph

 An advanced, fully asynchronous AI agent that intelligently routes queries, performs semantic caching, retrieves internal documents, and searches the web.
 Built using **LangGraph**, **FastAPI**, **Redis Stack**, and multiple AI models (OpenAI, Cohere).

-## 🚀 System Architecture & Workflow
+## System Architecture & Workflow

 The system utilizes an agentic workflow with parallel routing and a dedicated RAG feedback loop.